nanny-on/README.Nanny-On/README.md

     git clone git://github.com/nanny-on/agent.git

-If you intend to contribute to Nanny-On, either to fix bugs or contribute new features, you need to fork the Nanny-On repository nanny-on/agent on GitHub and clone your public fork instead.
+If you intend to contribute to Nanny-On project, either to fix bugs or contribute new features, you need to fork the Nanny-On repository nanny-on/agent on GitHub and clone your public fork instead.